-- Camino ICP Monitor.
+- Camino® ICP Monitor.
 The Camino ICP Monitor is a compact, portable device that provides tools for continuously determining and monitoring intracranial pressure and intracranial temperature.
 It has a touch screen interface, physiological alarms, and can output data to either a patient bedside monitor or to remote media types via a USB drive.
 These systems are used in the intensive care unit (ICU) environment. - Camino Catheters.
 Camino catheters use either fiber optic or strain gauge technology to measure either pressure and temperature or just pressure.
 Camino catheters measure their respective values at the tip of the catheter, which eliminates the need for a fluid-filled system that uses an external transducer to measure pressure.
-The Camino Flex Ventricular Intracranial Pressure Monitoring Kit has a catheter that allows both the measurement of ICP and CSF drainage. - Cranial Access Kits.
+The Camino Flex Ventricular Intracranial Pressure Monitoring Kit has a catheter that allows both the measurement of ICP and CSF drainage. - Natus EDS 3.
+The EDS 3 is a CSF External Drainage System used to manage increased ICP by safely eliminating CSF from the ventricles of the brain or lumbar spine.
+This drainage can be performed continuously or intermittently.
+Clinical conditions that may require its use include trauma, stroke or an expansile lesion.

+• Cranial Access Kits.
 Cranial Access Kits are convenient procedural kits that include all the instrumentation and items needed to access the subarachnoid space or the lateral ventricles of the brain.
 The kit is intended to be used with an external drainage and monitoring system in selected patients to reduce intracranial pressure, to provide temporary drainage of CSF, and to monitor ICP.
 The kit is a convenient, pre-packaged sterile set containing all necessary components for entry into the cranium and is available with or without drugs and with a variety of drill bits and instrumentation.